Density decompositions of networks: The similarity of degree and density distributions

 \section{The similarity of degree and density distributions}

-The normalized density $\rhob$ and degree $\deltab$ distributions for three of the networks in our data set are given in Figure~\ref{fig:density_degree_real_networks}, illustrating the similarity of the distributions.
+The normalized density $\rhob$ and degree $\deltab$ distributions for three networks (AS 2013, PHYS 2005, and DBLP) are given in Figure~\ref{fig:density_degree_real_networks}, illustrating the similarity of the distributions.
 We quantify the similarity between the density and degree distributions of these networks using the Bhattacharyya coefficient, $\beta$~\cite{bhattacharyya1943}.
 For two normalized $\mathbf{p}$ and $\mathbf{q}$, the Bhattacharyya coefficient is:

 $\beta(\mathbf{p},\mathbf{q}) \in [0,1]$ for normalized, positive distributions; $\beta(\mathbf{p},\mathbf{q}) = 0$ if and only if $\mathbf{p}$ and $\mathbf{q}$ are disjoint; $\beta(\mathbf{p},\mathbf{q}) = 1$ if and only if $\mathbf{p}=\mathbf{q}$.
 We denote the Bhattacharyya coefficient comparing the normalized density $\rhob$ and degree $\deltab$ distributions, $\beta(\rhob,\deltab)$ for a network $G$ by $\beta_{\rho\delta}(G)$.
 Specifically,